MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 ### Step-by-Step Explanation: How to Check Internal Transactions with Hash ID

-1. **Initialize Moralis**: Commence by initializing Moralis in your preferred programming language—be it JavaScript, TypeScript, or Python—using your unique API key.
+1. **Initialize Moralis**: Using your unique API key, initialize Moralis in your preferred programming language - such as JavaScript, TypeScript, or Python.
 This foundational step establishes the connection with Moralis services.

-2. **Specify Wallet Address**: Identify the wallet address for which you intend to retrieve internal transactions by hash ID.
+2. **Specify the Wallet Address**: Identify the wallet address for which you intend to retrieve internal transactions by hash ID.
 This address is directly associated with the transactions you aim to explore.

-3. **Set Blockchain Chain**: Define the blockchain chain on which the transactions occurred.
+3. **Set Blockchain**: Define the blockchain on which the transactions occurred.
 Specify the appropriate chain parameter, such as "eth" for Ethereum, ensuring accurate retrieval of relevant data.

-4. **Extract Transaction by Hash ID**: Utilize the `getInternalTransactions` endpoint to retrieve comprehensive details of the specified transaction.
+4. **Extract Transaction by Hash ID**: Utilize the `getInternalTransactions` endpoint to retrieve details of the specified transaction.
 This may encompass vital information such as sender, receiver, amount, and timestamp.

-5. **Print or Process Hash IDs**: Once the internal transactions are fetched, print the extracted hash IDs or process them based on your specific requirements.
-This step is crucial for developers integrating this functionality into their applications.
+5. **Print or Process Hash IDs**: Once internal transactions are fetched, print the extracted hash IDs or process them based on your specific requirements.
+This step is crucial for developers who want to integrate this functionality into their applications.

-## Step 3: Run the script
+## Step 3: Run the Script

 import RunTheScript from '/docs/partials/\_run-the-script.mdx';